What are SEO Keywords?

 The first tool is called AnswerThePublic.com.

 This tool scans the web for questions that your target audience asks about your topic online.

 The second tool for finding question keywords is called “Question DB”.

 It’s actually super similar to AnswerThePublic.com.
 But it tends to bring up its own unique set of questions.

 The great thing about these tools is that the question keywords you get are long tail keywords.
 This means they usually don’t have a ton of competition on Google’s first page.

 The #1 issue with any keyword research tool is that they usually spit out words and phrases that are super related to the seed keyword you typed into it.

-For example, look at the keyword suggestions that I get from Ahrefs when I type in “SEO tips”.
+For example, look at the keyword suggestions that I get from Semrush when I type in “SEO tips”.